valory-xyz/legacy-lockbox-solana/lockbox2/README.md

 solana logs -v --url localhost 7ahQGWysExobjeZ91RTsNqTCN3kWyHGZ43ud2vB7VVoZ
 ```

+## Documents
+All the project-related documents are located here: [docs](https://github.com/valory-xyz/lockbox-solana/blob/main/lockbox2/doc).

-### Audits
+## Audits
-The audit is provided as development matures.
+- The audit is provided as development matures.
 The latest audit report can be found here: [audits](https://github.com/valory-xyz/lockbox-solana/tree/main/lockbox2/audits).

 ## Acknowledgements
 The liquidity lockbox contracts were inspired and based on the following sources: